pytask-dev/pytask/docs/how_to_guides/how_to_extend_parametrizations.rst

 :ref:`section in the tutorial about parametrization <how_to_parametrize_a_task_the_id>`.

 The problem is that argument values which are not booleans, numbers or strings produce positionally dependent ids.
-The position might be changed if you extend the parametrization and so a task is re-executed.
+The position might change if you extend the parametrization which re-executes a task.

 To resolve the problem, you can choose one of the two solutions in the tutorial.
 Either pass a function to convert non-standard objects to suitable representations or pass your